 We had some relaxing snack at the floating hut in Ponong lake.
-The caretakers collect ₱20 but it was good deal since that includes a use of paddle boat and free stay at the floating hut.
+The caretakers collect ₱20.
+It was good deal since the fee includes the use of the paddle boat.
 You can also bring some snacks to share with.

 Samboan Travel Expenses

 Fare: The bus ride from Cebu City to Samboan costs around ₱160 per way.
-Double it for a two-way fare.
+Double that to calculate the two-way fare.

-Habal-habal (Motorcycle Rental with driver): You can rent a motorcycle to bring you to all the four waterfalls including Ponong Lake.
-It will cost you ₱500 for the entire day and that is good for two individuals.
+Habal-habal (Motorcycle Rental with driver): You can rent a motorcycle to bring you to all four waterfalls including Ponong Lake.
+It will cost you ₱500 for the entire day.
+The fare is good for two individuals.
 Make sure that you don’t travel alone to save.
 Learn from me.